dekoning-lab/slim-tree/README.md

  	The SLiM-Tree is designed to generate a table of amino acid fitness distributions using the provided stationary distributions.
 However, you also have the option to input your table of fitness distribution in .csv format using `-fd' flag.

 	-p partition_name:
- 	partition to run Slurm on - required if using high performance computing (-hpc)
+ 	Partition to run Slurm on - required if using high performance computing (-hpc)

 	-t time(00:00:00):
- 	maximum time to run each simulation for, required if using high performance computing (-hpc)
+ 	Maximum time to run each simulation for, required if using high performance computing (-hpc)

    	-w --nonWF:
     	Boolean flag to specify that a non-wright-fisher model should be used in lieu of the default wright-fisher model.

  	-n population_size (default = 100):
-  	starting population size for the simulation.
+  	Starting population size for the simulation.

   	-b burn_in_multiplier (default = 10):
-   	value to multiply population size by for burn in.
+   	Value to multiply population size by for burn in.

 	-r recombination_rate (default = 2.5e-8):
- 	recombination rate.
+ 	Recombination rate.

  	-v mutation_rate (default =2.5e-6):
         Starting mutation rate for the simulation.